EpiphanySoft/phylo/Async-vs-Sync.md

 cannot know if their library will be used in a server context or a command-line tool, such libraries (as with Node's own **fs** module) provide both forms.

-When using **phylo**, it is best to understand your own context and decide if your code will be simpler, easier and more maintainable by using synchronous API's.
+It is best to understand your own context and decide if your code will be simpler, easier and more maintainable by using synchronous API's.

 If your context does not prevent it, they are certainly the way to go!